Anti-wrinkle injections – All you need to know about your treatment at Inskin

-Liz ensures that your look is of a natural one rather than a false one.
+Anna, Sam and Julie ensure that your look is of a natural one rather than a false one.
 People generally want to just look like their younger version rather than a false version.
-With this in mind, she will work on a “less is more” and offers a review after a 2 week period to discuss the results of your initial treatment and whether further treatment is required or not.
+With this in mind, our approach is a “less is more” and offers a review after a 2 week period to discuss the results of your initial treatment and whether further treatment is required or not.

 After treatment, lines and wrinkles will be visibly smoothed and the full results of the injections can be seen 3-10 days later, the relaxation of the relevant facial muscles lasts for a period of 4-6 months and this differs from person to person.

 This treatment is safe, effective and very quick and popular for both men and women as well as for medical treatments (see FAQs) and for your utmost comfort, the very finest sterile needles are used to carefully inject small amounts of botox into the muscle(s) causing the wrinkle.
 For most part of the treatment, this is pain-free, however some areas may be more sensitive than others and a topical anaesthetic cream can be used if desired.